What is Performance Appraisal?

 Managers are a crucial part of any appraisal system.
-They are the ones handling the administrative and feedback work in an appraisal.
+They are the ones handling the administrative as well as feedback work in an appraisal.
 Good managers are good mentors, meaning that they are able to guide their employees to reach their maximum potential.
 Managers must not only focus on the weaknesses, but they must highlight employees’ strengths too.

 1. Consuming Process

 First and foremost, performance appraisal is a time-consuming process.
 It requires resources, time and costs the company money.
-It requires the HR department to create the forms, ask everyone to fill them & then analyze the results for specific feedback while going through the correct procedures.
+It requires the HR department to create the forms, ask everyone to fill them as well as analyze the results for specific feedback while going through the correct procedures.

 Sometimes, the organization has to hire professional experts from outside the company to conduct the evaluation process.
-The evaluation processes must be designed and implemented clearly.
-This can make the performance appraisal process expensive for the company.
+The evaluation processes must be designed and also, implemented clearly &, because of this, the performance appraisal process becomes expensive for the company.

 2. Personal Bias or Incorrect Ratings

 It is possible that managers, in order to not look bad, give a decent rating to all employees.
 This can be the case with managers that try to avoid conflicts or arguments.
 Furthermore, personal bias can play a huge role in the ratings.
 Also, if a manager has a liking for an employee they will rate them better and visa versa.
 This can be the case even if they are a good employee.
 Generally, employers simply give an average out feedback to employees.
 This means the over performers and underperformers both aren’t rated correctly.

 3. Horn & Halo Effect

 The horn and halo effect is a human tendency to see only the good or the bad in a person.
 For example, an employer might just see that the employee is never on time and will rate the employee low on all the brackets because of that.
 However, he might not notice that the employee works for long hours every day and completes the work on time.
 This can affect an employee’s overall ratings.